-From museum hopping and hanging out with hippos at the Berlin Zoo to picnicking in an abandoned airport or meeting the Stasi at the Deutsches Spionage Museum, Berlin does not lack for fun and quirky activities.
+From museum hopping and hanging out with hippos at Berlin Zoo to meeting the Stasi at the Deutsches Spionage Museum, Berlin does not lack of fun and quirky activities to do.

 Berlin’s Museum Island (Museumsinsel) is in the heart of Berlin and it is a magnificent total art work, a truly outstanding ensemble of five world-renowned museums: Pergamon museum, Bode museum, Neues museum, Altes museum , and Alte Nationalgalerie.

 - The Berlin TV tower, also known as Fernsehturm, gives the best 360-degree view in Berlin.
 It can hardly stay unnoticed as it is the highest building in the city

 • The Reichstag, where the Parliament sits.
 It has a glass dome, which represents the political transparency of the city.
 Entrance is free of charge but be sure to book your visit well in advance

 • The East Side Gallery is a 1316-meter long gallery where 105 paintings by artists all over the globe can be found.
 It’s the longest open-air gallery in the world.

 • Brandenburg Gate, symbol of German reunification, is the most attractive examples of a neo-classical building in Germany

 • The Botanical Garden in Berlin houses over 22,000 species of plant such as giant bamboos, white water lilies, orchids, and cactus